iamsherman1234/android-home-server/README.md

 #### 6.5 — Complete setup wizard

-Open `http://YOUR PHONE'S IP:3000` in your browser and complete the wizard:
+Open `http://YOUR_PHONE_IP:3000` in your browser and complete the wizard:

 - **Admin web interface port:** `8082`
 - **DNS server port:** `53`